LucasWictor/LucasWictor/README.md

 <h2 align="left">Hi 👋!
-My name is Lucas and I'm a software developer from Sweden.</h2>
+My name is Lucas and I'm a software developer student from Sweden.</h2>

 ###